takenet/textc-csharp/README.md

 By default, the syntax parsing is done from left to right and a match can happen even if still is some text input to be consumed.
 For instance, our previous syntax will match `sum 1 and 2 and 3 and 4`, but only the first two numbers will be considered.
-To avoid that, we can add boundaries to the syntax, like this:
+To avoid that, we can add boundaries to the syntax surrounding it with the `[]` characters like this:

 ```
 [operation+:Word(sum) num1:Integer :Word?(and) num2:Integer]
 ```

-We can also change the initial parsing direction of the syntax, by adding the circumflex (`^`) character in the start or the end of the syntax (in the start is not required, since by default the parsing is left to right).
+We can also change the initial parsing direction of the syntax, by adding an anchor, which is represented by the circumflex (`^`) character in the start or the end of the syntax (in the start is not required, since by default the parsing is left to right).
 To parse from the right to left, we do:

 ```